2023 Best History Schools in the Great Lakes Region

 Full History at The College of Wooster Report

-Illinois State University ranked #8 on this year’s Best History Schools in the Great Lakes Region list.
-Illinois State is a fairly large public school located in the suburb of Normal.
+Illinois State University did quite well in this year’s ranking of the best schools for history students.
+It came in at #8 on the list.
+Illinois State is a fairly large public school located in the medium-sized suburb of Normal.

 On average, history graduates from Illinois State take out $21,741 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $294.

-University of Michigan - Ann Arbor came in at #9 in this year’s edition of the Best History Schools in the Great Lakes Region ranking.
-Located in the midsize city of Ann Arbor, U-M is a public college with a fairly large student population.
+University of Michigan - Ann Arbor landed the #9 spot in the 2023 rankings for the best history programs.
+Located in the city of Ann Arbor, U-M is a public school with a very large student population.

 While working on their degree, history majors at U-M accumulate an average of around $19,169 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $334.